logambigaik/ALB-Ingress-Controller-Setup/README.md

 # ALB Install Ingress Controller:

+In Kubernetes, an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
+You configure access by creating a collection of rules that define which inbound connections reach which services.
+This lets you consolidate your routing rules into a single resource.

 # Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace
 	# List Service Accounts
 	kubectl get sa -n kube-system